zhongyuanzhao000/simple-java-maven-app/README.md

 contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

-The `pom.xml`file also includes JaCoCo plugin for code coverage check.
+The `pom.xml`file also includes JUnit dependency, JaCoCo plugin and p3c-pmd plugin for  code coverage check  and code norm check.